eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 optionally a reverse proxy for https:// access to reporting.
 - Set the `NETWORK` variable to either "mainnet" or a test network such as "goerli"
 - Set the `GRAFFITI` string if you want a specific string.
-- If you are going to run a validator client only, without a consensus client, set `CL_NODE` to the URL of your Ethereum PoS beacon/eth2 Infura project, and choose one of the `CLIENT-vc-only.yml` entries in `COMPOSE_FILE`.
+- If you are going to run a validator client only, without a consensus client, set `CL_NODE` to the URL of your Ethereum PoS beacon, and choose one of the `CLIENT-vc-only.yml` entries in `COMPOSE_FILE`.
 - If you are going to send statistics to https://beaconcha.in, set `BEACON_STATS_API` to your API key
-- If you want to sync the consensus client quickly, set `RAPID_SYNC_URL` to your Infura "Eth2" project
+- If you want to sync the consensus client quickly, set `RAPID_SYNC_URL` to a checkpoint provider such as checkpointz
 - Adjust ports if you are going to need custom ports instead of the defaults.
 These are the ports exposed to the host, and for the P2P ports to the Internet via your firewall/router.

 ### Client compose files

 Set the `COMPOSE_FILE` string depending on which client you are going to use.
-Add optional services like geth with `:` between the file names.
+Add optional services with `:` between the file names.

 Choose one consensus client: